photoprism/photoprism-docs/docs/user-guide/organize/edit.md

 ### People ###

-Open the *People* tab to see which persons have been [recognized in the picture](people.md#change-people-assignments) and [assign names to faces](people.md#assign-names-to-faces) that have not yet been recognized.
+Open the *People* tab to see [whose face has been recognized](people.md#change-people-assignments) in the picture and [assign names to faces](people.md#assign-names-to-faces) that have not yet been recognized.

 ### Files ###